-Gift your star performers.
+Reset the cost basis of your star performers.
 Maximize your savings on capital gains taxes by donating your strongest performing stocks.
-They may be your favorite holdings, but this is not goodbye – replenish your portfolio by purchasing the same security (or a similar exposure).
-Because the stock has appreciated since your original purchase, your new cost basis will be higher, which creates the potential to harvest tax losses to offset gains in future years.
+The cash you would have donated can instead be used to replenish your portfolio by purchasing the same security (or a similar exposure).
+Because the stock has appreciated since your original purchase, your new cost basis will be higher, reducing your future taxable gain.

 Rebalance for a cause.
 When your portfolio has drifted from its target allocation, it’s time for rebalancing, which is a great time to think about your favorite charities.
 As you trim outsized exposures, consider donating your lower cost-basis long-term holdings as this will reduce the tax impact of rebalancing.